 With the ability to provide real-time visibility into the full attack surface, evaluate risks, and comply with data protection regulations, and with continuous monitoring allowing for efficient remediation in case of threat, attack surface management can be seen as the meeting point of risk management, asset management and discovery, vulnerability management and compliance.

 Why is attack surface management important?

 Reducing an organization’s attack surface is important, we can all agree to that.
-But with all the practical tips attributed to attack surface reduction—such as reducing the code you’re running, removing unnecessary software and services, performing regular network scans and the like—attack surface management still stands as one of the best ways of not only managing attack surface reduction but also providing many other valuable benefits to an organization’s security posture.
+But with all the practical tips attributed to attack surface intelligence—such as reducing the code you’re running, removing unnecessary software and services, performing regular network scans and the like—attack surface management still stands as one of the best ways of not only managing attack surface intelligence but also providing many other valuable benefits to an organization’s security posture.

 Let’s go over some of the key benefits of attack surface management:

 One of the most important, if not the most important, benefits of attack surface management is its ability to reduce cybersecurity risks that can stem from shadow IT, human error such as phishing and data leaks, vulnerable and outdated software, opportunistic and targeted cyber attacks, risks associated with M&A activities and intellectual property infringement.